Tennessee Hope Scholarship VS The Tennessee Promise: What's The Difference?

-The Tennessee Promise (or Tennessee Promise Scholarship) is structured differently, to cover 100% of tuition towards your Associates Degree or technical certification at a community college, tech school, or approved private or public college that has an associates program.
+The Tennessee Promise (or Tennessee Promise Scholarship) is structured differently, to cover 100% of tuition towards your Associate Degree or technical certification at a community college, tech school, or approved private or public college that has an associate program.

 - You must be a Tennessee resident and US citizen/eligible non-citizen.